vmstan/gravity-sync/README.md

 - The primary Pi-hole is where you'll make most of your configuration changes through the Web UI, doing things such as; manual allow-listing, adding block-lists, device/group management, configuring custom/local network DNS, and changing other list settings.
 - The secondary Pi-hole(s) are where you will install and configure Gravity Sync.

-For more information and for reference architectures, please [refer to this document](https://github.com/vmstan/gravity-sync/blob/master/ADVANCED.md#reference-architectures)
+For more information and for reference architectures, please [refer to this document](https://github.com/vmstan/gravity-sync/blob/master/docs/ADVANCED.md#reference-architectures)

-Starting with version 2.0, Gravity Sync will attempt to sync the Adlist database and Local DNS Settings on each Pi-hole regardless of where the data was changed.
-Previous versions only pulled data one way as the standard operation.

 ## Installation

 ### Primary Pi-Hole

-Minimal preperation is required (as of version 2.2.3) on your primary Pi-hole.
+Minimal preperation is required on your primary Pi-hole, the installer will mostly check that all dependencies have been met for use.

 Login to your _primary_ Pi-hole, and run the following command: